 As discussed above, serenity is akin to calmness.
 When we lack serenity, we tend to feel stressful and agitated.
 It’s difficult to make sensible decisions when in this negative state of mind.
 When we are stressed, we are likely to act impulsively and on our emotions.

 Stress is very much a modern disease that’s linked to a whole range of ailments such as cancer, heart disease, obesity and premature death.
-This backdrop means the Serenity Prayer could never be more relevant to the lives of addicts and non-addicts alike.
+This backdrop means the Serenity Prayer could never be more relevant to the lives of those experiencing addiction.

-Although accepting the things you cannot change is makes utter logical sense, each and every one of us is guilty of chastising ourselves or obsessing over matters that we are not in any way capable or likely to influence.
+Although accepting the things you cannot change is makes utter logical sense, each one of us is guilty of chastising ourselves or obsessing over matters that we are not in any way capable or likely to influence.

 The word ‘accept’ is also significant because to accept means you are accepting the present moment without any resistance of any kind.
 The word ‘accept’ hints at your emotional ability to bear and even accept hardship that’s not immediately within your power to change.

 It’s worth mentioning that your ability to accept hardship is aided by practising mindfulness meditation because both support the goal of overcoming negativity and experiencing the present moment as a neutral observer.